itsadityap/itsadityap/README.md

 ## 2021 Goals
  - Contribute to a big Open Source Project.
- - Learn DSA enough to gain an internship in a tech company.
+ - Learn DSA enough to get an internship in a tech company.
  - Get Acquianted with Data Science.

 ## Languges and Tools I know: